ags4436/XII-Project-CPP/README.md

   ▪ TRANSACTION
   ▪ LOGOUT

-  This is a completely custom coded Graphical Interface with C++ implemented with Object Oriented Programming
+  This is a completely custom coded Graphical Interface designed using C++ and implemented with Object Oriented Programming

   The interesting Part of this Project
   ------------------------------------